oqolarte/oblong/content/project/site.md

 In fact, I don't know enough to make that claim.
 Besides, nothing in the internet is perfectly safe.

-So why this "distaste" for JS-less website?
+So why this "distaste" for JS in websites?

 Mainly it's because I don't know enough of it (yet) to even consider baking it into the site.
 If it's something that I don't know how to fully utilize, then it's bloat to me.